 Of course, being entitled to sue and succeeding in your lawsuit are often two very different propositions.
-This is why it is important to get a qualified California wrongful death lawyer involved in the case as early as possible.
+This is why it is important to get a qualified Los Angeles wrongful death attorney involved in the case as early as possible.
 This way you have the best opportunity of securing the outcome you desire.

 Wrongful death claims can arise from varying circumstances.
 It would ordinarily arise when a person is killed due to an avoidable accident or in instances of an intentional wrongful act done by another person.

 Some of the instances where such a claim can arise include the following:

 In any one of these situations, you would be entitled to file a wrongful death claim as the survivor of the decedent.
 Although this would depend on whether you are listed as one of those that have the right to sue under the Code of Civil Procedure.

 Depending on the circumstances, you may also be able to file a survival action on behalf of the estate of the decedent.
 Once you meet with your wrongful death attorney, they will be able to explain if your case meets the criteria for an additional survival action.

 In order to succeed in your wrongful death claim though, there are several elements that must be shown.

 The elements that must be proven in a wrongful death claim are those legal hurdles that should be crossed in the case.
 They are basically legal criteria that must be shown in your case.

 However, this does not mean that once the elements are shown to exist in your case, it is automatically successful.
 Nobody can tell with certainty if your case will end up successful as there are many variables involved.
 But it is certain that if these elements are not present in your claim, your chances of succeeding will be much slimmer.

 There are three basic elements that you are expected to show.
 We will explain them one after the other below.